Michael-Metz/newspaper-multicrop/README.md

 # What the scripts does
 1. Applys image mask to raw image creating a image with a transparent background
 2. Executes Freds multicrop script with the transparent image
-3. Derotates all the cropped images(result of freds multicrop script)
+3. Deskews all the cropped images(result of freds multicrop script)
 4. Converts the white background(left over from deroating) to transparent
 5. Trims extra transparent border